Drugs and Driving Don’t Mix Well Either

 The same day a woman is sentenced to nine years in prison for killing two people when she was drunk driving, a man is sentenced to 10 years for milling his passenger when he was driving while high on methamphetamine.

-More and more, our courts are dealing with drivers who aren’t drunk, but under the influence of drugs.
-Whether it is street drugs or prescription drugs, we are seeing more and more cases come to court.
+Increasingly, our courts are dealing with drivers who aren’t drunk, but under the influence of drugs.
+Whether it is street drugs or prescription drugs, we are seeing an influx of cases coming to court.
 There are two key reasons.
 First, police have gotten a little better at detecting when a person is high and what drugs to look for.
 Secondly, and much more predominantly, we live in the most overly medicated society in the world.
-More and more people are getting prescribed medication from everything from chronic pain, to depression, to attention deficit disorder and the list goes on.
-This means more and more people taking these medications, which can impair your ability to drive, EVEN IF TAKEN AS PRESCRIBED, and more and more people having access to these medications even though they don’t have a prescription.
+More and more people being prescribed medication ranging from from chronic pain, to depression, to attention deficit disorder and the list goes on.
+This means more and more people are taking these medications, which can impair your ability to drive, EVEN IF TAKEN AS PRESCRIBED, more people are also gaining access to these medications even though they don’t have a prescription.
 Both these groups build up tolerance to the drugs they are using, which means they have to take more and more to get the relief or to get high or they have to switch to stronger drugs.
-This as it is announced a new pain medication is going to be coming to the market that as one expert described would be like taking five vicodin in one pill.

-Two groups being hit especially hard by this trend are the chronically ill and teens.
-As a defense attorney, I am seeing it more and more often.
-The scenario often goes, some person is injured and prescribed vicodin.
-It works for a while, but, they develop a tolerance very quickly and there are negative side effects like constipation.
-Soon, they are moving on to Percocet.
+Two groups being hit especially hard by this trend are the chronically ill and teenagers.
+As a defense attorney, I am seeing it more often.
+The scenario often goes, someone is injured and prescribed Vicodin.
+It works for a while, but they develop a tolerance very quickly and there are negative side effects, such as constipation.
+Soon, they move onto Percocet.
 Some are eventually prescribed even methadone, a drug used to wean addicts off of heroin.
-Many of these patients develop mental issues, such as depression.
+Many of these patients develop mental illnesses, such as depression.
 The next step is to prescribe something for that.
-Any of these medications can make it safe for you to drive, together, it is even worse.
+Any of these medications can make it unsafe for you to drive, together, it is even worse.
 Sadly, the warnings usually say to take care or caution when driving or using heavy machinery or not to drive or use heavy machinery until you are adjusted to the drug.
-The problem with that is even if the medication is not making you feel off, your mental faculties, like reaction time, judgment, peripheral vision and others may already be impaired.
-So, you are doing exactly what your doctor told you to do and paying attention to the warnings, and unwittingly putting yourself and everyone else on the road at risk.
+The problem with that is even if the medication is not making you feel off, your mental facilities, such as reaction time, judgment, peripheral vision, and others may already be impaired.
+So, you are doing exactly what your doctor told you to do and paying attention to the warnings, yet unwittingly putting yourself and everyone else on the road at risk.

-But, there is no easy answer, to ban driving for all these people would be over reaching and mean that millions of Americans who are victims of pain or illness would suddenly be trapped and not allowed to drive.
+However, there is no easy answer.
+To ban driving for all these people would be overreaching and mean that millions of Americans who are victims of pain or illness would suddenly be trapped and not allowed to drive.